Pierbattista Pizzaballa: Latin Patriarch of Jerusalem

-Cardinal and Patriarch

-Designation as Cardinal

 On 9 July 2023, Pope Francis announced he planned to create him a cardinal at a consistory scheduled for 30 September 2023.
 At that consistory, he was made Cardinal-Priest of Sant'Onofrio, the official church of the Order of the Holy Sepulchre.

-Conclave 2025

-After the death of Pope Francis, he was considered papabile, (possible candidate to be made Pope) at the 2025 papal conclave.
-Analysts believe his international expertise and tendency to stay away from divisive doctrinal issues may have aided his chances, but his relatively young age could have made him being chosen as Pope unlikely.
-Cardinal Robert Prevost was eventually chosen as Pope, taking the name Leo XIV.
+After the death of Pope Francis, he was considered papabile, (possible candidate to be made pope) at the 2025 conclave.
+Analysts believe his international expertise and tendency to stay away from divisive doctrinal issues may have aided his chances, but his relatively young age could have made him being chosen as pope unlikely.
+Cardinal Robert Prevost was eventually chosen as pope, taking the name Leo XIV.

-Roman Curia

 In June and July 2025, Pope Leo XIV appointed Cardinal Pizzaballa, in addition to his role as Latin Patriarch, as a member of the Roman Curia, the Vatican's governing body.
 Pizzaballa was selected as a cardinal member of two dicasteries (ministries): the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life which is responsible for all Catholic religious and lay orders, societies, congregations as well as institutes and the Dicastery for Interreligious Dialogue.

+On 29 March 2026, Pizzaballa was blocked by Israeli police for "security reasons" as part of Israel's ban on gatherings of more than 50 people while he was preparing to celebrate Palm Sunday Mass at the Church of the Holy Sepulchre.
+The Latin Patriarchate of Jerusalem released a statement declaring that "this incident is a grave precedent" and "constitutes a manifestly unreasonable and grossly disproportionate measure".
+Prime Minister Benjamin Netanyahu told the relevant authorities later that day that Pizzaballa "be granted full and immediate access" to the church.